 The course will highlight principles and techniques of effective environmental monitoring programs, how to develop and design a scientific monitoring program using a variety of approaches and how to use bioindicators to monitor ecosystem health.
 We will discuss how these methods may be used to monitor amphibian populations and their habitats.
-The field component will focus on the use of amphibians as bio-indicators of the integrity of freshwater habitats in the Pilis Hills.
+The field component will focus on the use of amphibians as bio-indicators of the integrity of freshwater habitats in the Pilis Hills and near Lake Balaton.
 On-site habitat assessments will be complemented by quantitative field work using Visual Encounter Surveys (VESs) and the amphibian Road Call Count (RCC) method.
 Group reports will be based on data derived from selected sites.

 1) Most monitoring programs fail to meet their stated goals because of insufficient work being done before the monitoring program is implemented.
 We will begin the course by discussing key issues that must be addressed for a successful study.